-The government is ordered to supply anti-retrovirals to South Africans living with HIV/AIDs.
+The government is ordered to supply anti-retrovirals to combat mother-to-child HIV transmissions.

-The Constitutional Court suspends the customary practice of male inheritance.
+The Constitutional Court rules the customary practice of male inheritance unconstitutional.

 In the aftermath of the 1976 student uprisings, new organisations emerged that were committed to ensuring justice in South Africa, despite an increasingly repressive society.
 The Legal Resources Centre was established in 1979 by the late Arthur Chaskalson, then senior counsel, and the late Felicia Kentridge, together with others such as Geoff Budlender.
 On the 22 November 1978, they set up the Legal Resources Trust to fund the Legal Resources Centre.
 There were initially less than 10 members of staff, but the LRC has grown to over 100 staff today.